mastersofjava/mastersofjava/README.md

 - Download the latest standalone keycloak ( >= 21 ) from the link on the page [here](https://www.keycloak.org/downloads)
 - Unpack the installation file to a directory
-- Copy the `src/main/keycloak-template/moj` directory from this project to `themes` directory within the keycloak installation directory
+- Copy the `src/main/keycloak-template/moj` directory from this project to `themes` directory within the keycloak installation directory.
+The `themes` folder should now have folder named `moj`.
 - Run it using `bin/kc.sh start --hostname localhost --hostname-strict-https false --http-enabled true --http-port 8888` (or for windows users: `bin/kc.bat start --hostname localhost --hostname-strict-https false --http-enabled true --http-port 8888`)
+- Copy the `src/deploy/docker-compose/iam/realms/realm-mastersofjava.json` file and replace `host.docker.internal` with `localhost`.
-- Go the webpage at http://localhost:8888
+- Go the webpage at [http://localhost:8888](http://localhost:8888)
    * Create an admin account and log in
    * Open the top left dropdown and select 'Add realm'
-     * Click on 'Browse' and select the file `realm-mastersofjava.json` in the `src/deploy/docker-desktop/realms` folder.
+     * Click on 'Browse' and select the `realm-mastersofjava.json` in the `src/deploy/docker-compose/iam/realms` folder.
      * Click 'Create'
    * Click on 'Users' in the menu bar on the left.
      * Click on 'Create new user' and fill in the following form values:
-       * Email: <a valid email address>
+       * Email: 'your-email address'
        * Email verified: toggle to 'On'
-       * Firstname: 'A'
+       * Firstname: 'Jane'
-       * Lastname: 'Admin'
+       * Lastname: 'Doe'
        * Required user actions: leave blank
        * Click 'Join Groups'
          * Select `admin`